shreyapataskar23/Newsletter-Sign-up/README.md

 # Newsletter-Sign-up
-A newsletter signup page using Mailchimp APi
+A newsletter sign up page using Mailchimp API